 Our trip package includes all accommodation, transport, meals and guides.
 There are no kitties or extra expenses other than those listed.

-Mount Elbrus is the highest peak in the Caucasus and in Europe, and one of the fabled Seven Summits.
-The South route is the most common ascent route offering more infrastructure and access to ski lifts for carrying equipment and more developed mountain hut accommodation.
+Mount Elbrus is the highest peak in the Caucasus and in Europe, and one of the famous Seven Summits.
+The South route is the most common ascent route offering more infrastructure and access to ski lifts and snow machines for carrying equipment and more developed mountain hut accommodation.
 With an elevation of 5642 metres, Mt Elbrus is a fine ascent which requires basic mountaineering skills, although altitude and unpredictable weather make for a challenging and adventurous trip.
-It is perfect for people who wish to gain ice and snow experience as full training is given, for those wishing to climb the Seven Summits and for people who have aspirations of going on to climb higher peaks in the Himalayas and S. America.
+It is perfect for people who wish to gain ice and snow experience as full training is given.

-The first few days of acclimatisation in the valleys are very enjoyable and give a taste of the region.
-Some people say it is a combination of the Alps fifty years ago with a Wild West flavour.
-This is an important time and is very enjoyable, staying in the hotel at night and having Russian saunas after a days Alpine walking to a maximum height of around 11,000 feet.
+The first few days of acclimatisation in the valleys are very enjoyable and give a taste of the region and the beauty of trekking in Russia.
+Some people say it is like the Alps fifty years ago, the local food and drink is excellent and there is lots to see and do.
+This is an important time for acclimatising and very enjoyable, staying in the hotel and having Russian saunas after a days Alpine walking to a maximum height of around 11,000 feet.

-Once acclimatised the group will move onto the mountain, carrying only daysacks (main bags are taken by cable car and snow machine) and staying in the huts which are quite comfortable with eating areas and either bedrooms or dormitory areas.
+Once acclimatised the group move onto the mountain, carrying only day sacks (main bags are taken by cable car and snow machine) and staying in the huts which are quite comfortable with eating areas and either bedrooms or dormitory areas.
 Toilets are 'long drops' and there are no showers.
-After a few days practising with crampons and further acclimatising to the height of Pastukhov rocks, it is simply a matter of waiting for the weather to allow for a summit period.
+After a few days practising with crampons and further acclimatising to the height of Pastukhov rocks, it is a matter of waiting for the weather to allow for a summit period.

 For an entertaining read here is an article on climbing Mount Elbrus by our friends at Sleeping Wild, and the summit days on Elbrus.